MarkehMe/ah-middleware/README.md

 # ActionHero Middleware
-A simple plugin for neater ActionHero middleware
+A neater way to create middleware for actionhero.js

 ## Installation